JuliaSmoothOptimizers/JSOSuite.jl/docs/src/qp.md

 In JuliaSmoothOptimizers, the package [`QuadraticModels.jl`](https://github.com/JuliaSmoothOptimizers/QuadraticModels.jl) can be used to access the NLPModel API for such instance.

-The function `solve` with the following sets of arguments will automatically build a `QuadraticModel` and choose the adequate solver.
+The function `minimize` with the following sets of arguments will automatically build a `QuadraticModel` and choose the adequate solver.

 ```julia
   stats = minimize(c, H, c0 = c0, x0 = x0, name = name; kwargs...)